 Is There Cell Phone Reception on the Mountain?

-Cell coverage on the mountain's patchy, so don't rely on consistent signal strength.
-You should plan ahead, inform someone of your itinerary, and consider alternative communication methods for emergencies during your hike.
+Cell reception on Maunga Hikurangi is unreliable, with patchy signal strength.
+Plan ahead, inform others of your itinerary, and consider alternative communication methods for emergencies during your visit.

 Can I Camp Overnight at the Summit?